 When thyristor T is triggered, the circuit current flows in two directions:

-- The moment thyristor T is turned ON, capacitor C starts discharging through the path `(C_+)`-L-T-C. When the capacitor C becomes completely discharged,it starts getting charged with reverse polarity.
-Due to the reverse voltage, a commutating current `I_c` starts flowing which opposes the load current `I_l`.
-When the commutating current `I_c` is greater than the load current `I_l`, thyristor T becomes turned OFF.When the thyristor T is turned OFF, capacitor C again starts getting charged to its original polarity through L and the load.
-Thus, when it is fully charged, the thyristor will be ON again.
+• The moment thyristor T turns ON, capacitor C discharges through the path `(C_+)`-L-T-C. Once capacitor C discharges completely, it begins charging with reverse polarity.
+This reverse voltage generates a commutating current `I_c` that opposes the load current `I_l`.
+As soon as `I_c` is greater than the load current `I_l`,the circuit turns OFF thyristor T. Afterward, capacitor C begins recharging to its original polarity through inductor L and the load.
+Once it becomes fully charged, the circuit turns ON the thyristor again.

-- Morgan chopper circuit using a saturable reactor in place of the ordinary inductor L is a modified arrangement for this process.
-The circuit has the advantage of longer oscillation period and therefore of more assurance of commutation.
+• The Morgan chopper circuit uses a saturable reactor instead of the ordinary inductor L, forming a modified arrangement for the commutation process.
+This configuration offers the advantage of a longer oscillation period, which ensures more reliable commutation.
 In this Class B commutation method, the commutating component does not carry the load current.
-Both Class A and Class B turn-off circuits are self-commutating types, that is in both of these circuits the SCR turns-off automatically after it has been turned on.
+Both Class A and Class B turn-off circuits self-commutate, meaning the SCR turns off automatically after switching on.

 3.Class C—Complementary Commutation (Switching a Charged Capacitor by a Load Carrying SCR)

-The class C commutation circuit is shown in Fig. 7.
-In this method, the main thyristor (SCR `T_1`) that is to be commutated is connected in series with the load.
-An additional thyristor (SCR `T_2`), called the complementary thyristor is connected in parallel with the main thyristor.
+Figure 7 shows the Class C commutation circuit.
+In this method, the designer connects the main thyristor (SCR `T_1`) in series with the load.
+An additional thyristor (SCR `T_2`), known as the complementary thyristor, is connected in parallel with the main thyristor.

 Figure 7